 You’ll also have to work with a dozen different tools and dashboards just to run things.
 All while getting stung for fees on the money you do make and having no support to help you with any problems you do encounter.

 Depending on how you value your time per hour, you could even add extra money to those numbers from your time-invested.

 So, not only will you be paying over the odds, you’ll be spending a lot of time trying to manage your platform that could be spent making, marketing and selling your videos.

 Which is a hard decision to justify when you look at Uscreen’s prices for a higher level of service:

 As the price of a Uscreen package increases you also get many more options.
-Like creating OTT television apps (two with the Pro package and five with the luxury package), which could generate monthly costs into the tens of thousands of dollars if you were to do this for yourself.
+Like creating OTT television apps, which could generate monthly costs into the tens of thousands of dollars if you were to do this for yourself.
 (You can see how costly that can be in this article.)